Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 ```

 This secret id is required for retrieving your `credentials.json` contents
-for latter invocations that require valid credentials to use Batch Shipyard.
+for later invocations that require these particular credentials to interact
+with Batch Shipyard.
+How to pass this secret id will be explained in the next
+section.

 You can also store individual keys as secrets in your KeyVault and reference
 them within your `credentials.json` file.
 For example: